moveeleven-data/ledgerline/seeds/z_README.md

 Seeds are versioned CSVs that provide Atlas reference data and sample source feeds.

 - In **development and CI**, seeds provide both reference data and sample feeds (CRM, catalog, usage, pricing).
 This lets the full pipeline run end-to-end without relying on live upstream systems.
-- In **production**, dynamic feeds such as usage and pricing are replaced by true sources, while stable reference lists (countries, currencies, products, plans) may remain seeded.
+- In **production**, seeds are disabled.
+Dynamic feeds come from true sources.
+Stable reference lists can remain seeds if the business wants that.

 This approach keeps contracts consistent across environments, accelerates local iteration, and ensures that problems are caught early before real data arrives.